We ask you, humbly, to help us.

 trigger resistance by the pro-life movement, the pro-choice movement, and/or

 - 3. To encourage

 already-pregnant wpmen to choose childbirth instead of abortion.
 Many women and couples

 would prefer to make this decision if certain roadblocks were removed and if

 Various levels of governments around the world have encouraged childbirth through:

 - Reducing income taxes for parents.

-- Making child care facilities more affordable and available.
+- Making free or affordable child care facilities available.